kubermatic/docs/content/kubermatic/v2.15/installation/add_seed_cluster_ee/_index.en.md

 ## Update DNS

-The apiservers of all user cluster control planes running in the seed cluster are exposed by the NodePort Proxy.
+Depending on the chosen [Expose Strategy]({{< ref "../../concepts/expose-strategy">}}), the control planes of all user clusters running in the Seed cluster will be exposed by the `nodeport-proxy` or using services of type `NodePort` directly.

 By default each user cluster gets a virtual domain name like `[cluster-id].[seed-name].[kubermatic-domain]`, e.g. `hdu328tr.europe-west3.kubermatic.example.com` for the Seed from the previous step when `kubermatic.example.com` is the main domain where the KKP dashboard/API are available.